Eschatologue/CM_wiki/docs/spells/cantrip.md

 You create a ghostly, skeletal hand in the space of a creature within range.
 Make a ranged spell attack against the creature to assail it with the chill of the grave.
 On a hit, the target takes 1d8 necrotic damage, and it can't regain Hit Points until the start of your next turn.
 Until then, the hand clings to the target.

-If you hit an undead target, it also has disadvantage on attack rolls against you until the end of your next turn.
+If you hit an undead target, it also has :d20-disadv: **Disadvantage** on :d20-attack: **Attack Rolls** against you until the end of your next turn.

 This spell's damage increases by 1d8 when you reach 5th level (2d8), 11th level (3d8), and 17th level (4d8).